 Information on the aircraft flight controls is detailed in this section, but it is mandatory that you receive professional training prior to any solo flight.
 It is illegal to operate this aircraft in Australia without a licence issued by the HGFA or RAA.

 7.2 Airframe

 Wing

-The Cruze wing is a high performance wire braced weight shift controlled micro light wings.
+The Cruze and Merlin wings are high performance wire braced weight shift controlled microlight wings.
 The airframe is constructed from 6061-T6 multi sleeved aluminium tubing.